osilander/bacterial-genomics-intro/ngs-qc/index.rst

 --------
 Remember from previously that it is critical to maintain a well organised and logical framework for doing your work in.
 Let's first check which directory you are currently sitting in.
 Type: ``pwd`` (*print working directory*).
 You should be in your home directory.
 If not, change to your home directory by typing ``cd``.

 It would be a good idea to create a new directory for the analysis of the data in this course.
 Make that directory now.
 The name should be something sensible (and ideally obvious), perhaps ``genome_analysis``.
-If you cannot remember how to make a directory, refer to the section on *The command line interface*, or google it.
+If you cannot remember how to make a directory, refer to the section on *The command line interface*, the *Quick command reference*, or google it.

 Change into this new directory that you have created.

 .. code-block:: bash

-   #change into your directory
+   # change into your directory
    cd mydir

 This will be the directory that you do all your analyses in for this class.